ty-thomas/Thomas_Resume/docs/index.md

 __Core Charactaristics__

--_Values:_ Raised in a highly work-oriented lifestyle centered on integrity, respect, loyalty, and grit.
+- _Values:_ Raised in a highly work-oriented lifestyle centered on integrity, respect, loyalty, and grit.
--_Intensely curious:_ Interested in the continuous ccollection of knowledge enabling novel research.
+- _Intensely curious:_ Interested in the continuous ccollection of knowledge enabling novel research.
--_Highly analytical:_ Thrives on analyzing large datasets and solving complex problems.
+- _Highly analytical:_ Thrives on analyzing large datasets and solving complex problems.
--_People centric:_ Has enjoyed many opportunities to lead and serve others.
+- _People centric:_ Has enjoyed many opportunities to lead and serve others.

 ## Education